mmariani/jdocman/tutorial/TUTORIAL.md

 Setting up a development environment
 ------------------------------------

-If you try to load the index.html page from the filesystem, you will see that it works pretty well with Firefox, but Chrome displays error messages in the JavaScript console:
+If you try to load file:///path/to/jdocman/index.html, you will see that it works pretty well with Firefox, but Chrome displays error messages in the JavaScript console:

 ```
-XMLHttpRequest cannot load file:///home/marco/src/jdocman/app/i18n/en/editor.json.
+XMLHttpRequest cannot load file:///path/to/jdocman/app/i18n/en/editor.json.
  No 'Access-Control-Allow-Origin' header is present on the requested resource.
  Origin 'null' is therefore not allowed access.
-XMLHttpRequest cannot load file:///home/marco/src/jdocman/app/i18n/en/generic.json.
+XMLHttpRequest cannot load file:///path/to/jdocman/app/i18n/en/generic.json.
  No 'Access-Control-Allow-Origin' header is present on the requested resource.
  Origin 'null' is therefore not allowed access.
 ```